muon-spectroscopy-computational-project/muspinsim/README.md

     10  10  100
 ```

 Specify a hyperfine tensor, in MHz, for a given spin.
-A hyperfine tensor couples the spin with the one electron in the system; if there is no electron, hyperfine couplings can't be given.
+A hyperfine tensor couples the spin with one electron in the system.
+If there is only one electron, then only one index can be indicated, and it's the index of the non-electron spin.
+If there is more than one electron in the system, more than one index must be indicated, and the second index must refer to an electron.
 The tensor must be written with three numbers per line.
 The argument (here `1`) represents the index of the coupled spin.
+A second argument specifying the index of the electron is only obligatory if the system has more than one electron.
 Indices count from 1.

 **dipolar**